-Despite the growing percentages of consumers who are concerned about their data privacy (86% according to Smart Insights), 72% of consumers say they will now only engage with marketing messages that are personalized and tailored to their interests.
+Despite the growing percentages of consumers who are concerned about their data privacy (86% according to Smart Insights), 72% of consumers say they will now only engage with digital marketing messages that are personalized and tailored to their interests.
 When you pair that statistic with one found in this recent HubSpot report: “Personalized calls to action perform 202% better than basic CTAs”, it would be foolish to ignore the importance of personalization.

 Hyper-personalization vs. personalization.
 What’s the difference?